Our location is unique in the Outer Hebrides for it’s mix of forestry and long sandy beaches.

 Balranald RSPB Nature Reserve is a short drive away and is a haven for birds such as the corncrake, cornbunting and turnstone.
 The reserve has a visitor centre and if you visit during the summer months you can enjoy a delicious crab roll and some home baking at The Dunes Catering Cabin.

-For other birdlife including Little terns you can walk to the nearby Vallay island
+For other birdlife including little terns you can walk to the nearby Vallay island

 There are a wealth of walks to enjoy on North Uist, from dramatic moorland and rocky coastlines to the fertile machair and endless beaches.
-Along the way you will find some of the finest examples of flaura, fauna and wildlife, you really won’t be disappointed!
+Along the way you will find some of the finest examples of flora, fauna and wildlife, you really won’t be disappointed!